 Pop in at one of South Africa’s best-known Pinotage wine producers situated on the Wellington Wine Route, Diemersfontein Wine Estate.
-They were first in the world to produce Coffee Pinotage and has a cult following in South Africa.
+They were the first in the world to produce Coffee Pinotage and have a cult following in South Africa.
 They offer a complete Winelands experience.
 Enjoy a wine tasting experience at their tasting room, stroll through their gardens and view their creative selection of huge wooden animal sculptures.
 You can stay over in their beautiful accommodation options.

-Imbuko Wines are famous for their pie and wine pairing.
+Imbuko Wines are famous for its pie and wine pairing.
 The meaning of Imbuko translates to “admiration for” from one of South Africa’s official languages, Xhosa.
 Also, try some of their wine grape jams such as Cabernet Sauvignon and Pinotage.

 Perfect Place and Goeters